jamescteng/focalpoint-ai/replit.md

 Autoscale deployment - builds frontend with Vite, serves via Express backend.

 ## Recent Changes
-- Implemented multi-persona architecture with parallel execution
+- Implemented on-demand persona flow (select one first, add more after viewing)
+- Video uploads only once per screening session, fileUri is cached
-- Added persona selection UI in UploadForm
+- Added "Add Reviewer" button in ScreeningRoom for incremental persona analysis
-- Added persona tabs in ScreeningRoom for switching between reviewer reports
+- Reports are cached in state - switching between personas is instant
-- Created persona registry in server/personas.ts with full prompt configurations
-- Added /api/personas endpoint to list available personas
-- Updated /api/analyze to accept personaIds array and return array of results
-- Error isolation prevents single persona failure from blocking others
+- State properly resets when starting a new screening